 This is because the volumes on the device are mounted by Windows, preventing VirtualBox from gaining full access.
 In order to fix these issues, you can use a tool called LockDismount.
 Then simply run the tool (using the following steps), prior to starting the Virtual Machine that is tied to your USB.

-- Launch the tool right before starting your VirtualBox VM
+- Launch the exe right before starting your VirtualBox VM

-- Select your USB from the drop-list, then Press Lock it!
+- Select your USB drive from the drop list and Press Lock it!

 (optionally you can check Force Dismount)